 1. Be supportive

 Have an open discussion with your child about the reason behind the failure to see how you could work together to overcome the area of weakness.
-It is crucial to emphasise that errors and failing are part of learning; they could use this as an opportunity to learn and grow instead of fixating on their failure.
+It is crucial to emphasize that errors and failing are part of learning; they could use this as an opportunity to learn and grow instead of fixating on their failure.
 Offer help when necessary but it is also important to step back and let your child cope in their own way.

 Having caring and understanding authoritative figures who are responsive to a child’s needs help to foster a positive learning environment in which the child can thrive.
 The teachers at Kinderland strongly believe in delivering constant encouragement to children who face setbacks at the centre.